syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 //Please download the helper files from the following link to save the stream as a file and open the file for viewing in the Xamarin platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-xamarin#helper-files-for-xamarin
 }
+{% endhighlight %}
+{% endtabs %}

+The following code examples show the event handler to customize the image path and save the image in an external folder.

+{% tabs %}
+{% highlight c# tabtitle="C#" %}
+static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
+        {
+            string imagepath = @"D:\Temp\Image1.png";
+            //Save the image stream as a file. using (FileStream fileStreamOutput = File.Create(imagepath))
+                args.ImageStream.CopyTo(fileStreamOutput);
+            //Set the image URI to be used in the output markdown. args.Uri = imagepath;
+        }
+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}
+Private Shared Sub SaveImage(ByVal sender As Object, ByVal args As ImageNodeVisitedEventArgs) Dim imagepath = "D:\Temp\Image1.png"
+ 'Save the image stream as a file.
+Using fileStreamOutput = File.Create(imagepath)
+   args.ImageStream.CopyTo(fileStreamOutput)
+End Using
+'Set the URI to be used for the image in the output markdown. args.Uri = imagepath
+End Sub
+{% endhighlight %}

+{% highlight c# tabtitle="UWP" %}
+//DocIO doesn’t support the ImageNodeVisitedEventArgs in UWP platform.
+{% endhighlight %}

+{% highlight c# tabtitle="ASP.NET Core" %}
+static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
+        {
+            string imagepath = @"D:\Temp\Image1.png";
+            //Save the image stream as a file. using (FileStream fileStreamOutput = File.Create(imagepath))
+                args.ImageStream.CopyTo(fileStreamOutput);
+            //Set the URI to be used for the image in the output Markdown. args.Uri = imagepath;
+        }
+{% endhighlight %}

+{% highlight c# tabtitle="Xamarin" %}
 static void SaveImage(object sender, ImageNodeVisitedEventArgs args)
         {
             string imagepath = @"D:\Temp\Image1.png";